 Kappa meen curry is a culinary euphoria of Kerala.
 There is not a single Malayalee who does not go gaga over this delicacy.
 Steamed or cooked tapioca, Kappa is a good source of carbs and energy.
 Kappa when consumed with a bowl of fish curry pleases not only taste buds but also senses.
 The method of cooking the fish curry in a mud pot is unique to the culinary culture of Kerala.

 If you have ever been to Kerala and got a mouthful of the local cuisine, you are always welcome to share your experience or story with us.
 Indian Eagle wishes you a wonderful trip to Kerala.
-Click Why Visit Kerala to know more about the Champakulam boat race festival.
+Click Why Visit Kerala to explore more about God’s Own Country and learn interesting things about Champakulam boat race festival.